Estimated reading time: 7 minutes

 • building on background knowledge

-When you honor a student’s linguistic foundation, you accelerate their English growth without lowering academic expectations.
 When we recognize the strengths that ESL students reading below grade level bring with them, we can design instruction that builds on what they already know instead of focusing only on deficits.

-Here are strategies that work beautifully with high school multilingual learners:
+Here are strategies that work beautifully with high school multilingual learners.

-Teenagers do not want “baby texts.”
-Choose high-interest leveled readings designed for older students — informational texts, biographies, cultural topics, science connections.
-This keeps rigor intact while supporting comprehension.
+Choose high-interest leveled readings designed for older students — informational texts, biographies, cultural topics, or science connections.

 2. Pre-teach key vocabulary and chunk reading tasks

 Even strong readers struggle when every other word feels new.
-Before reading, teach:

 • 5–10 must-know words